-- 2 (8) when the advisor considers appropriate, encourage settlement and the use of any 3 alternative forms of dispute resolution and participate in such processes to the extent permitted - (9) perform any specific task directed by the court consistent with the role of courtappointed advisor.
+- (8) when if the advisor advocate considers it appropriate, encourage settlement and the use of any alternative forms of dispute resolution and participate in such processes to the extent permitted under the law of this state.; and - (9) perform any specific task directed by the court consistent with the role of court appointed advisor.

-This section describes the general function of the court-appointed advisor and makes clear that the court-appointed advisor should explain his or her role to the child in terms the child can understand.
-The court-appointed advisor has a duty to conduct an independent investigation in order to ascertain the facts of the case.
-In carrying out that duty, the court-appointed advisor must have access to the child and a reasonable opportunity to interview persons with relevant knowledge of the child, including the parties.
-In addition, the court-appointed advisor's investigation ordinarily should include a review of relevant records.
-To ensure that the court-appointed advisor has the ability to carry out his or her responsibilities under this section, the order of appointment should expressly provide for such rights of access.
-In the unusual case where the child has both a court-appointed advisor and a lawyer, whether a child's attorney or a best interests attorney, the court-appointed advisor should make reasonable efforts to notify the lawyer before contacting the child.
-The lawyer, as the child's legal representative, has the right to be present during any interview.
+This section describes the general function of the court appointed advisor best interests advocate and makes clear that the court appointed advisor best interests advocate should explain his or her role to the child in terms the child can understand.
+The court appointed advisor best interests advocate has a duty to conduct an independent investigation in order to ascertain the facts of the case.
+In carrying out that duty, the court appointed advisor best interests advocate must have access to the child and a reasonable opportunity to interview persons with relevant knowledge of the child, including the parties.
+In addition, the court appointed advisor's best interests advocate's investigation ordinarily should include a review of relevant records.
+To ensure that the court appointed advisor best interests advocate has the ability to carry out his or her responsibilities under this section, the order of appointment should expressly provide for such rights of access.
+If the child has both a court appointed advisor best interests advocate and a lawyer, whether a child's attorney or a best interests attorney, the court appointed advisor best interests advocate should make reasonable efforts to notify the lawyer before contacting the child.
+The lawyer, as the child's legal representative, has the right that any lawyer would have to be present during an interview of the lawyer's client.

-A court-appointed advisor should encourage settlement and the use of mediation or other alternative dispute resolution mechanisms when the advisor determines that such approaches are in the child's best interests.
-In weighing such processes, the advisor should consider the child's circumstances and wishes, the parties' positions, and any other factor bearing on the benefits and risks of a non-adversarial method of dispute resolution in the particular proceeding.
+A court-appointed advisor best interests advocate should encourage settlement and the use of mediation or other alternative dispute resolution mechanisms only when the advisor advocate determines that such approaches are in the child's best interests.
+In weighing such processes, the advisor advocate should consider the child's circumstances and wishes, the parties' positions, and any other factor bearing on the benefits and risks of a non-adversarial method of dispute resolution in the particular proceeding.
+Mediation of a custody dispute, for example, might be seriously distorted to the detriment of the child if the parties have a history of domestic violence and cannot negotiate on fair and equal terms.
+See Nancy Ver Steegh, Yes, No and Maybe: Informed Decision Making About Divorce Mediation in the Presence of Domestic Violence, 9 WM & MARY J. WOMEN & L. 145 (2003).
+Thus, a court-appointed advisor best interests advocate must carefully evaluate settlements and other alternative dispute resolution processes as well as any agreements reached through alternate dispute resolution techniques to ensure that the child's interests are protected.